SAP HANA Cloud, Data Lake Client Interfaces Overview

 -

-If this instance is a free tier or trial instance or a test instance, set allowed connections to Allow all IP addresses so that client applications can connect from any IP address.
+If this instance is a free tier instance or a test instance, set allowed connections to Allow all IP addresses so that client applications can connect from any IP address.

 -